Natural disasters in Japan: Earthquakes

-Japan has had a long history of earthquake catastrophe and seismic activity.
-In the past twenty years, the most severe earthquake that occurred was the 2011 Tohoku earthquake and tsunami.
+Japan has had a long history of earthquake catastrophes and seismic activity, the most deadly of which was the 1923 Great Kantō earthquake.
+In the 21st century, the most severe earthquake that occurred was the 2011 Tohoku earthquake and tsunami.

 List of recent earthquakes in Japan

 Mudslides

 A mudslide, or mudflow, occurs when rocks, sand, and earth are loosened and fall from hills and mountains due to earthquake, rain or snow.
 In Japan, over two-thirds of the land is mountainous and therefore prone to mudslides.

 Major mudslide events

 Japan has experienced several major mudslide events, often due to other natural disasters.

 Mount Ontake

 On September 14, 1984, the Otaki earthquake (magnitude 6.8) in Nagano Prefecture, Japan, caused a major mudslide on the south face of Mount Ontake, which reached speeds of 80~100 km/h.
-Heavy rain over several days prior to the quake contributed to causing the mudslide, known as “Ontake Kuzure,” which took the lives of 29 people.
+Heavy rain over several days prior to the quake contributed to causing the mudslide, known as "Ontake Kuzure," which took the lives of 29 people.
 After the disaster, barriers against mudslide were erected in nine locations at the foot of Mt.
 Ontake.